Komrod/web-servo/README.md

   Server listening on: https://localhost:443
 ```

 You can now access the server on https://localhost/.
 You may have a warning because your local SSL certificate is not validated by a trusted source.
-But it will run properlyi, most browsers will give you the option to continue anyway.
+But it will run properly.

 ## Methods